ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 ## XSD Regexps

-Any I-Regexp also is an XSD Regexp {{XSD2}}, so the mapping is an identify function.
+Any I-Regexp also is an XSD Regexp {{XSD2}}, so the mapping is an identity function.

 ## ECMAScript Regexps {#toESreg}